jhguzmanj/Challenge3/README.md

-# Frontend Mentor - NFT preview card component solution by Jorge H. Guzmán J.
+# Frontend Mentor - Stats preview card component solution by Jorge H. Guzmán J.

 This is a solution to the [Stats preview card component](https://www.frontendmentor.io/challenges/stats-preview-card-component-8JqbgoU62).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.